landonia/crypto/README.md

 ## Overview

 Provides implementations of BIP standards for creating crypto wallets/applications.
-It will also contain other code that doesnt follow any BIP standard, but can be useful.
+It will also contain other useful utilities outside of any BIP standard.

-I'm implementing my own crypto apps and I thought that implementing each part myself helps me to learn how it all works.
+I'm implementing my own crypto apps and I thought that implementing each part myself would help me to learn how it all works together.

 ### BIP-39